google/orthotope/README.md

 This is a library for multi-dimensional arrays inspired by APL.

+### See also
+The orthotope-hmatrix repo contains some more functionality.

 ## Multi-dimensional arrays

 Each array has a number of elements of the same type, and a *shape*.
 The shape